brandonmcconnell/tailwindcss-lerp-colors/README.md

 ```

 ## Usage
-`tailwind-lerp-colors` works out of the box without any required options, so if you're good with the default options, this should work for you:
+`tailwind-lerp-colors` works out of the box without any required options, so if you're good with the default options (listed below in the "Advanced usage" example), this should work for you:

 ### Simple usage:
 ```js